 The data powering the first tool in our COVID-19 Location Data Toolkit helped government leaders and health experts underscore the importance of social distancing.
-And while we believe that social distancing has led to a reduction in COVID-related deaths, it’s no surprise that the dramatic reduction in human mobility is putting a dent in our economy, and in particular, the retail industry.
+We believe that social distancing has led to a reduction in COVID-related deaths.
+Still, it’s no surprise that the dramatic reduction in human mobility is damaging our economy, and in particular, the retail industry.
+A perfect example of this is the impact it's having on busy shopping days like Black Friday.

 That’s why we’re introducing our next tool: the Retail Impact Scoreboard.